tography/tography.github.io/README.md

 - [ ] Work with the menu
 - [ ] Continue edit /includes/blocks/sharing.html by pass params like `{% include blocks/test.html subtitle=page.subtitle `
 - [ ] Integrate a modal script (maybe a timer modal or something)
+- [x] Edit condition into /_includes/JB/heading.html
+- [x] Continue Perfectionate the /_includes/blocks/ahead.html
+- [x] Create the 3 column layout validated in amp for the /blog.html layout
+- [x] Continue the single post layout with two columns
+- [x] Put disqus into posts